unpoller/unpoller.github.io/documentation/docs/ins3.md

 title: Docker - using command line
 ---

-This page assumes that you have decided to start Unifi Poller with Docker using the command line
+This page assumes that you have decided to start UniFi Poller with Docker using the command line

 ## Before this

-Make sure you have set up a user on your controller for Unifi Poller to use
+Make sure you have set up a user on your controller for UniFi Poller to use

 It is assumed that you have working (and supported) versions of Grafana (though see the Grafana plugins section below) and at least one of InfluxDB/Prometheus